OUR STORY

 Our philosophy begins with the idea that any dog we breed should be one that our family would want to own.
 The dogs are raised on 2 plus acres in Olympia, Washington.
 Our focus is on family dogs that are mild tempered, intelligent, adaptable, and healthy.
 Each dog we own was selected based on their own temperament and the temperament of their parents.
 The dogs are purebred AKC registered Labrador Retrievers and each litter is registered with the AKC.
 Our dogs lead mentally and physically healthy lives and we make sure that each of our litters are bred from parents who have proven to be excellent family dogs.

-As many of you know, Amanda passed away on November 9, 2020.
-Over the last few months, her Mom, Cindy Chapman and her assistant, Georgette (G) Baker transitioned into taking over the business and are now the owner/operators for Johnson Point Labradors.
+Amanda passed away on November 9, 2020.
+In January 2021 her Mom, Cindy Chapman and her assistant, Georgette (G) Baker took over the business.
 Amanda taught both of us her philosophies about breeding and raising Labradors.
-We continue to operate with the same philosophies and high standards established by Amanda.
+JPL continues to operate with the same philosophies and high standards established by Amanda.
+In December 2023 Georgette decided to retire and JPL wishes her the best.
+Cindy and family continue to run the business.

 We were not surprised that Amanda had chosen to raise Labradors knowing of her love for the breed.
 During the past couple years I spent time with Amanda in her business, helping with the puppies to start, playing with them and preparing the puppy bags that go home with them.
 Gradually I spent more and more time with her in the business learning her philosophies and business strategy (from what items to order to dealing with vendors and clients to which dogs to breed at which time).